2015 NRL Grand Final: Extra time

 North Queensland kicked off first in extra time, and the opening kick-off was knocked on by Ben Hunt, immediately giving North Queensland an attacking scrum on Brisbane's ten-metre line.
 North Queensland set up for the game-winning field goal, and after aborting attempts on the first and third tackles due to strong defensive pressure from the Broncos, Johnathan Thurston was able to make up for his missed conversion by slotting the field goal on the fourth tackle from 20 metres out to win the game 17–16.
 It was the first time an NRL Grand Final had been decided in Golden Point.

 Post-match

 At the post-match ceremony, Johnathan Thurston received the Clive Churchill medal as best on ground.
 This was then followed by the championship ring ceremony and the co-captains holding the Provan-Summons trophy.

 Thurston drew praise for his post-match conduct, notably consoling Ben Hunt.
 Many consider the image of Thurston hugging his daughter to be the 'best image' of the grand final.

 Aftermath

 Most commentators, analysts and fans rate the 2015 Grand Final as one of, if not the greatest ever played, ranking it alongside the 1989 decider.

+Despite this, the golden point conclusion after Hunt's opening error was considered dissatisfying, and it was a key reason for a change of rules made the following year.
+Since 2016, tied finals have instead been decided by 10 minutes of extra time (five minutes each way) played in full, with golden point used only if still level after 90 minutes.